What is Race and Faith Targeted Bullying?

 Websites & Resources

-Bullying and Gypsy, Roma and Traveller young people: This FREE e-module: Anti-bullyingalliance.org.uk - Bullying & Gypsy, Roma & Traveller young people. will give you a good introduction to understanding Bullying and Gypsy, Roma and Traveller young people.
+Bullying and Gypsy, Roma and Traveller young people: This FREE e-learning module: Anti-Bullying Alliance - Bullying & Gypsy, Roma & Traveller young people. will give you a good introduction to understanding Bullying and Gypsy, Roma and Traveller young people.
 It takes approximately 45 minutes to complete.

 There are a number of points to be aware of that are not covered in the above course:

-The e-module provides a lot of information about Roma families.
+The e-learning module provides a lot of information about Roma families.
 Be mindful that there are many different ethnic identities under the 'Gypsy, Roma and Traveller' umbrella; it is important to be aware of differences, for example, between Irish Travellers, English Gypsies, Showmen – their histories and cultures.
-All of these families are represented & living in Leicestershire.
+All of these families are represented and living in Leicestershire.